So in to You

 "So in to You" is a 1977 hit single by the Atlanta Rhythm Section.
 It was the first release from their sixth studio LP, A Rock and Roll Alternative.

 Background

 In "So in to You", the singer admits an instant and mysteriously compelling attraction to a stranger entering the room, and is unable to focus on anything else.
 He attempts to gain the stranger's attention, hoping that she will be able to make a personal connection and that the "vibe" he feels will be mutual.
+It has been rumored that the woman in real life was Leslie Hawkins, one of the "Honkettes" back-up singers of Lynyrd Skynyrd and that drummer Robert Nix was smitten with her.
+This has never been confirmed, however.

 Chart history

-The song became their greatest hit, spending three weeks at number seven on the U.S. Billboard Hot 100 and two weeks at number five on Cash Box.
-It did best in Canada, where it reached number two, blocked from the top only by the Eagles' "Hotel California".
+The song became their greatest hit, spending three weeks at number seven on the U.S. Billboard Hot 100 and two weeks at number 5 on Cash Box.
+It did best in Canada, where it reached number 2, blocked from the top only by the Eagles' "Hotel California".
 "So in to You" was also an Adult Contemporary hit: it reached number 11 in the U.S. and number 12 in Canada.